 The Best Japanese Eyewear Brands

 The best Japanese eyewear brands are legends.
 That’s because they are in a league with the world’s finest purveyors of glasses and sunglasses.
-Therefore, we feature top designer eyewear brands from Japan here on the FAVR platform – just like we did with eyewear from France, America or Germany.
+Therefore, we feature top designer eyewear brands from Japan here on the FAVR platform – just like we did with eyewear from Italy, France, America or Germany.
 After all, it’s our mission to showcase the most premium eyewear labels from across the world.

 When it comes to optical manufacturing, Japanese eyewear brands are cultivating one of the longest traditions on the planet.
 The hotbed of Japanese eyeglasses manufacturing is the Fukui region.
 This area in the west of the country was originally known for its rich agriculture.
 Especially rice that expert breweries turn into premium sake.